mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 \lim_{m \rightarrow \infty}
 P_H(x \mid \mathbf{\left\langle{x}\right\rangle}_m) \rightarrow P_X(x),
 $$
-i.e. that the more moments we add to our approximation, the more the estimator distribution converges to the real distribution.
+i.e., that the more moments we add to our approximation, the more the estimator distribution converges to the real distribution.

 The MaxEnt principle tells us that our best guess for this estimator is to build it based on maximizing the Shannon entropy, constrained by the information we have about these $m$ moments.
-Shannon's entropy's maximization guarantees that we are the least committed possible to information that we do not possess.
+Shannon's entropy maximization guarantees that we are the least committed to information that we do not possess.
 The Shannon entropy for a univariate discrete distribution is given by [@Shannon1948]
 $$
 H(x) \equiv - \sum_x P_X(x) \log P_X(x).
 $$